At a glance

 Cancer is the uncontrolled division of cells within the body and can affect all types of cell.
 It can affect cats of any age but is typically seen in middle-aged to older cats.
 We take a look at some of the more common types of cancer, their symptoms, and how it is treated.

-There are several predisposing factors which can increase a cat’s chances of developing cancer, such as exposure to chemicals, second-hand smoke, certain viral infections (feline leukemia virus and feline immunodeficiency virus) and obesity.
+Several predisposing factors can increase a cat’s chances of developing cancer, such as exposure to chemicals, second-hand smoke, certain viral infections (feline leukemia virus and feline immunodeficiency virus) and obesity.

 Top five cancers in cats